caironm/ScoobyPHP/README.md

 ![strat00](docs/images/screen_cli00.png)

-4 - In CLI run make:newdb
+4 - In CLI run new:db

 5 - Insert the database name